 Google Home Max price and release date

-The Max debuted in the US on December 11 for $399 (around £300 / AU$510) and unfortunately for our friends outside of the US, it's not making its way outside of North America just yet.
+The Max debuted in the US on December 11 for $399 (around £300 / AU$510) and as of May 16 2018, it has finally made its way to Canada.
+Though, it's not making its way outside of North America just yet.

 It was a similar story when the original Google Home was first announced.
 Like the Max, the speaker was originally exclusive to North America, before making its way to other territories after around six months.